Documents you need for a startup business loan

 The bottom line

-Lining up your documentation in advance can ensure a straightforward application process once you are ready to apply for funding.
+Lining up the documents you need to apply for a business startup loan can ensure a straightforward application process.
 Having the information handy can also demonstrate your readiness to secure funding and grow as a business.

 Once you collect this paperwork, you can use these documents to apply for other kinds of business loans and business lines of credit.